 In today’s rapidly evolving technological landscape, generative AI tools have become a double-edged sword for businesses.
 While they offer unprecedented productivity gains, they’ve also emerged as a significant security risk.
 Let’s dive into why Gen AI has become the biggest source of data leakage and what organizations can do to mitigate these risks.

 Picture this: A well-meaning employee pastes a snippet of confidential code into ChatGPT, seeking help with optimization.
 What they don’t realize is that this information is now stored on OpenAI’s servers, potentially accessible to others.
-It’s not just code—sensitive financial data, customer information, and trade secrets are all at risk.
+It’s not just code but also sensitive financial data, customer information, and trade secrets are all at risk.

 Real-world examples highlight the severity of this issue: